 So, what is the main difference between arteries and veins?
 The former transport oxygenated blood to various parts of the body while the latter transport deoxygenated away from body parts to the heart for purification.

+The pulmonary artery and vein do not carry deoxygenated blood.
+Therefore, learning about the structural difference between arteries and veins is crucial.
 This article provides further differences between arteries and veins in a tabular form.
 Take the time to read through and get to know the histological difference between arteries and veins.

 Basic Terms |